[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Apparently Smooth isn’t suitable for use with polyurethane condoms, so bear that in mind if you’re using non-latex barriers.
 It’s fine for use with latex or polyisoprene barriers, though.

-Smooth Water-Based Lubricant retails for $12 for 3oz/88ml.
+Smooth Water-Based Lubricant retails for $13 for 3oz/88ml.
 Again, a little goes a long way here.

 Thank you to Bloomi for sending me these products to review.
 All views are, as always, my own.
 This post contains affiliate links and purchasing through them sends me a small commission at no extra cost to you!
-Check out Bloomi’s full range here.

-[Lube & Better Sex Products Review] Bijoux Indiscrets Slow Sex Part 1
+[Massage & Better Sex Products Review] Bijoux Indiscrets Slow Sex

-“No fiction, no acting, no judgements, no comparisons, no fear, no guilt nor shame” – so begins the Bijoux Indiscrets “Slow Sex” manifesto, which adorns the packaging of each product in the Slow Sex range of better sex products.
-And it’s a message I can get behind.
+“No fiction, no acting, no judgements, no comparisons, no fear, no guilt nor shame”—so begins the Bijoux Indiscrets “Slow Sex” manifesto, which adorns the packaging of each product in the Slow Sex range of intimacy and better sex products, which I recently received to review.
+Definitely a message I can get behind!

 Of course, sex is complicated.
 Fear, judgement and shame are very real for too many of us.
-I experience them all the time, even (especially?) as someone who makes a living talking openly about sex on the internet.
-And it’s going to take far more than a fun hashtag or a range of products to fully tackle the deep, systemic issues that allow sexual shame to run rampant.
+I still experience them even as someone who makes a living by talking and writing openly about sex.
+It’s going to take far more than a range of products to fully tackle the deep, systemic issues that allow sexual shame to run rampant.

-Even so, in a world where so many companies (even purportedly sex-positive companies) profit from shame and stigma, I’m glad to see an adult retailer encouraging people to move away from these destructive ideas and towards more authentic pleasure.
+Even so, in a world where so many companies (even purportedly sex-positive ones) profit from shame and stigma, I’m glad to see an adult retailer encouraging people to move away from these destructive ideas and towards more authentic pleasure.

-I received a selection of items from the Slow Sex range to try out.
-So I can give each product the focus it deserves, I’m going to tackle these mini reviews in two posts.
+I received a selection of items from the Bijoux Indiscrets Slow Sex range to try out.

-Slow Sex Range: General Impressions
+Bijoux Indiscrets Slow Sex Range: General Impressions

 Bijoux Indiscrets Slow Sex banner